bigbadcon/bbc-11ty/src/story-synth-microgrants.md

 [Apply Now!](https://airtable.com/shr2bGagYJxhDX2Te){.icon-pencil-square}-->

 The StorySynth applications are now closed.
-We're delicted that were were able to give out 100 grants (total of $30,000) to game designers creating on the StorySynth platform.
+We're delighted that were were able to give out 100 grants (total of $30,000) to game designers creating on the StorySynth platform.
 You can see some of their work [https://storysynth.org/Gallery/](here).

 ### FAQ